sass/sass/accepted/color-4-rgb-hsl.md

   ```

   * If any argument is a [special variable string][], return a plain CSS
-    function string with the name `hsla` and the same arguments.
+    function string with the name `"hsla"` and the same arguments.

   * Call `hsl()` with the same arguments and return the result.